Never use an existing brand to sell a non-related product to the existing ones.

 Second, the market: the more you focus on one type of customer, the broader your customers will be: Eg: Marlboro.
 Marlboro focused increasingly on men at the beginning.
 Then it focused only on manly men – the cowboy.

-Now, it is the leader, and it is bought by everyone.
+Now, it is the leader.

 Third, constant change.
 The best way to maintain your position is not to change in the first place.